Albert A. Chambers

 Albert Arthur Chambers (June 22, 1906 – June 18, 1993) was the seventh bishop of the Episcopal Diocese of Springfield, serving from 1962 to 1972.
 He then retired in part because he opposed revising the Book of Common Prayer and ordaining women as priests, which would be expressly authorized by the General Convention in 1976.

 Chambers ultimately left the Anglican Communion and acted, briefly, as primate of the Anglican Church in North America (Episcopal), later renamed the Anglican Catholic Church.

 Early and family life

 Chambers was born in Cleveland, Ohio to Arthur Samuel Chambers and his wife, the former Eleanor Jenny Terbrack.
-He had a least one sister, who ultimately survived him.
+He had at least one sister, who ultimately survived him.
 Educated at Hobart College, he received his B.A. in 1928, then prepared for ordination at the General Theological Seminary in New York, from which he graduated in 1932.
 He later received Divinity degrees from Hobart in 1957, GTS in 1961 and Nashotah House in 1963.

 He married the former Frances Hewette Davis, and they raised two daughters (Sally and Fran) before her death in 1976.
 He remarried, to Janet Snyder Wilson, who also predeceased him.